Charity Grants

 - direct grants outside the UK

 The trustees will consider grants towards specific projects as well as co-funding larger projects where it can make a meaningful contribution.
-Charitable grants given by this Charity to organisations are usually between £2,000 and £10,000.
+Charitable grants given by this Charity to organisations are usually small amounts to support particular projects.
+Most grants will be for amounts between £1,000-5,000.
+The Trustees may award larger amounts, but this would be very unusual.

 Standard Application Process

 Applications can only be accepted online.
-Here are the deadlines:
+Here are the deadlines for receipt of applications before each of the Trustees themed meetings.

-If you have a vision impairment and cannot submit an online form, please call us on 020 7236 2932 and we will be pleased to suggest an alternative.
+If you have a vision impairment and/or would have difficulty in submitting an online form, please call us on 020 7236 2932 and we will be pleased to suggest an alternative.